PavanRangani/docs/docs/prd/tasks/tasks.md

   - For e.g. Consider one task whose Notification date is 15 November 2021, and today's date is 18 November 2021.
 So this task will be available in Open tab and when user Edit that task, its Date section will be disable.

 ### Edit One time tasks

+- One time task can be editable anytime.
+- During the edit of one time task `Due`, `Start`, `Notification` date can't be edited.
+For this, system shows proper warning message.
+  - Warning message: //TODO

 ### Edit Recurring tasks